 - Appendix A2 to the capital report includes a list of new capital schemes.
 This includes continued capital maintenance of the Council’s car parks and £20m of investment in the acquisition and development of property.
 This will include commercial property.

 Send us your comments

-During this financial year (2019/20), the Council has been part of a Business Rate Pilot which means it can retain more of the Business Rate growth in the area.
-During next financial year (2020/21) it will be part of a Business Rate Pool, which should mean that it can also retain some more of the Business Rate growth in the area, but less than when part of the Pilot.
+During this financial year (2020/21), the Council has been part of a Business Rate Pool which means it can retain some of the Business Rate growth in the area.
+Although the impacts of COVID-19 have made growth forwcasts very uncertain.
+During next financial year (2021/22) it will also be part of a Business Rate Pool.
 These are both short-term arrangements and provide no certainty about increased funding going forward, which means that in future years the Council is forecasting that it will only retain around 6% of the Business Rates it collects.

 Over a number of years the Council has funded its capital spend from the money it has received from selling assets, particularly the transfer of its housing stock in 2003.
 It is now forecast that there will be a need to borrow money to fund capital spend in 2021/22 and beyond.
 This means that there will be revenue costs relating to interest payments and the requirement to set aside money to repay the borrowing.
 Therefore the Council has to continue to review its capital programme to ensure that it delivers Council priorities.